-New clause after clause 87, environmental infrastructure in new developments, tabled by Baroness Grender
+Amendment 338, environmental infrastructure in new developments, tabled by Baroness Grender and Baroness Freeman of Steventon

 This new clause would require the Secretary of State to pass regulations, within six months of the Bill becoming law, to require nature friendly design measures like swift bricks and hedgehog highways in new developments.
 This measure would be a 'win-win' for nature and development, providing homes for wildlife to contribute to species recovery and creating more nature-abundant places for people to live in any enjoy.
-A further helpful amendment on this topic clause 106, swift bricks, tabled by Lord Goldsmith of Richmond, Lord Randall of Uxbridge, Baroness Coffey and Lord Hintze, would similarly require regulations to mandate an average of one swift brick per dwelling in new developments.
-The popular campaign for swift bricks, and polling showing public strong support for new developments built with nature in mind, shows how popular these proposals are.13
+A further helpful amendment on this topic, amendment 212 on swift bricks, tabled by Lord Goldsmith of Richmond, Lord Randall of Uxbridge, Baroness Coffey and Lord Hintze, would similarly require regulations to mandate an average of one swift brick per dwelling in new developments.
+The popular campaign for swift bricks, and polling showing public strong support for new developments built with nature in mind, shows how popular these proposals are.14

-At Commons report stage, in response to a predecessor amendment on swift bricks, Housing and Planning Minister Matthew Pennycook MP expressed an intention to bring forward measures through planning policy to require swift bricks in the 'vast majority of new buildings'.
-14 Whilst this is welcome,
+At Commons report stage, in response to a predecessor amendment on swift bricks, Housing and Planning Minister Matthew Pennycook MP expressed an intention to bring forward measures through planning policy to require swift bricks in the 'vast majority of new buildings'.15 Whilst this is welcome, it remains an intention only at this stage and would fall short of a stronger legal requirement, applying to all new homes.
+More ambition is needed, which the two new clauses deliver.